 If the customer is Then the county of fiscal responsibility An American Indian with on- reservation status; or Developmentally disabled.
 Does not affect enrollment.
-Developmentally disabled.
-Elderly and/or physically disabled (including an American Indian who does not have on-reservation status) Affects enrollment with a program contractor.
+Developine italiy disabled. , , , , , , , , , , , , , , , , , , , , Affects enrollment with a program contractor.

 Term Definition County of Fiscal Responsibility The county of fiscal responsibility is the